kinjames/30-days-js/README.md

 I started react today, I,m using resources from net ninja's youtube channel and also using js mastery's resources for real life react projects.

+I ws also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up on his sleeve to share.